 See that little door on the right, under the FUNC button?
 Open it to access extra controls for things like setting ISO and rewinding the fim — and to insert “creative cards,” which Minolta sold to add new creative shooting modes to the camera.
 They didn’t sell well; the pro photographers who could afford this expensive camera didn’t need them.

-All of this is powered by a 2CR5 battery.
-I had one lying around so I dropped it in, spooled in a roll of Fujifilm Superia X-tra 400, clipped on my 50mm f/1.7 Maxxum AF lens, and went out whenever the weather allowed late in the winter.
+I had a 2CR5 battery lying around so I dropped it in, spooled in a roll of Fujifilm Superia X-tra 400, clipped on my 50mm f/1.7 Maxxum AF lens, and went out whenever the weather allowed late in the winter.
 I had the best luck at Bethel Cemetery.

 One thing I really appreciated about the 9xi was its viewfinder’s built-in diopter correction.
 I’ve reached that age where I need to carry reading glasses with me, but I’m resisting.
 I also really appreciated the knurled wheel right in front of the shutter button.
 It moves you through valid aperture and shutter speed combinations given how the camera read exposure.
 I used it to set the shutter at 1/12,000 sec for this shot just to see what happened.
 That’s some reasonable bokeh from that lens.

 I put the 9xi on a tripod for this shot of my to-be-reviewed Ansco B-2 Cadet.
 Even with every light on and the blinds open, there wasn’t enough light to give me a wider in-focus patch.